vlfom/CSD-detectron2/README.md

 python tools/run_baseline.py --num-gpus 4 --config configs/voc/baseline_VOC07_R50_RFCN.yaml
 ```

+You could also run a CSD training script with `CSD_WEIGHT_SCHEDULE_RAMP_BETA=0` (or `CSD_WEIGHT_SCHEDULE_RAMP_T0=<some_large_number>`) but its data loader produces x-flips for all images and requires `IMS_PER_BATCH_UNLABELED` to be at least 1, which would slow down the training process significantly.
+However, to make sure there are no bugs in CSD implementation, I actually tried running the CSD script with the foregoing parameters for 2K iterations and obtained the results similar to the baseline's.

 The `run_baseline.py` script is a duplicate of D2's `tools/train_net.py` ([link](https://github.com/facebookresearch/detectron2/blob/master/tools/train_net.py)), I only add a few lines of code enable Wandb logging of scalars.

 I used a configuration that D2 provides for training on VOC07+12 in [PascalVOC-Detection/faster_rcnn_R_50_FPN.yaml](https://github.com/facebookresearch/detectron2/blob/master/configs/PascalVOC-Detection/faster_rcnn_R_50_FPN.yaml) and slightly modified it.
 [They report](https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md#cityscapes--pascal-voc-baselines) reaching 51.9 mAP on VOC07 test when training on VOC07+12 trainval.